There are numerous factors to consider when purchasing an RV. One of the factors to keep in mind is choosing the right RV siding types.

 Filon is a type of fiberglass that is frequently used to improve the siding on RVs.
 It's a popular choice because it lasts longer, is extremely strong, and will not dent easily.

 It may also be installed on your RV in one piece and does not require painting.
-Its sole flaw appears to be that it requires a layer of protective gel covering to prevent harm.
+Its sole flaw is that it requires a layer of protective gel covering to prevent harm.

 To install filon siding on your RV, you'll need the help of a professional.
 It requires particular glue, and the surface to which it is being adhered must be completely dry.